The Celtic Fire Feasts - Main Essay

 Pass in constant feasting, a week."

 - Quoted from an attribution to Eochaidh Eolach; the full poem is given in Winter in the Grove.
+Note that the Feis of Tara was not fixed to November, being recorded also around Beltaine for the kings Dathi and Loigaire.

 Samhain carries hope for the future and the safety of all over the cold and harsh times ahead, and is founded on the hard work and toil of the preceding summer.
 It is marked by ritual with the hearth fires cleaned and rekindled, and society protected by laws to ensure the good management of animal stock - cattle are brought in from pasturing for over-wintering in pens; managing their numbers and ensuring a winter food supply meant a pre-winter slaughter.
-And it is a time where the safety of indoors is embraced as recorded in the 16th Century in the Fennian tale 'Tóraigheacht an Ghiolla Dheacair' (6): "During the second half of the year, namely from Samhain to Bealtaine, they lived in the mansions and hostels of Erin such that there was not a lord or innkeeper in the whole country that had not nine of the Fena quartered on him during the winter half of the year."

 By the 4th century, May 13th become adopted within the Church as a day to remember martyrs and saints.
 In AD609, May 13th was dedicated to All Martyrs by Pope Boniface IV at a ceremony performed during the restoration and rededication of the Pantheon in Rome which took place between AD608-15.
 In the following year, AD610, on this date the temple was dedicated to Mother of God and all Holy Martyrs.